 Your iPad, like a mobile phone, is an expensive electronic item and should not be left unattended.

-Be sure to purchase Insurance or be sure that it is covered on your homeowner's policy.
-If a student leaves their iPad in their locker, they must be sure to lock the locker.
+Be sure to purchase Insurance or be sure that it is covered on your homeowner's policy if lost or stolen.
+Student should NEVER leave their iPad in their locker.

 It is important to note that Applecare+ is an extended warranty that covers only two instances of damage.
 It does not cover lost or stolen iPads.

 If your iPad has been lost, stolen or damaged, and is in the process of being repaired or a new iPad purchased, you can request a loaner iPad from the Technology Office.
 Please follow the following steps:

 Obtain a Loaner iPad Application form from the Technology Office or from the link below.